fgpv-vpgf/fgpv-vpgf/docs/developer/modules/geo.md

 ## geo.service.js

+This is the only external interface to the rest of the modules (i.e. if UI needs to do something it should call geo service instead of any specific services).
 Wraps all calls to GeoAPI and also tracks the state of anything map related (ex: layers, filters, extent history).

 ## geo-search.service.js